 Updated CleanBC Roadmap Promises Energy Rating Tool for Homes

-TAGS: BC Energy Step Code Energy Efficiency Energy-Efficient Online Courses Professional Development Real Estate Practice
+TAGS: BC Energy Step Code Climate Change Preparedness Energy Efficiency Professional Development Program

 This week, the BC Government announced a new CleanBC Roadmap to 2030, with more ambitious commitments to achieve its greenhouse gas (GHG) emissions targets.
 As a result of additions in the plan related to the real estate sector, REALTORS® should expect conversations around energy efficiency to become an increasingly important part of your day-to-day interaction with clients.